markdown-it/markdown-it/README.md

 });
 ```

-__Note.__ To achieve best performance, don't modify the `Remarkable` instance on
+__Note:__ To achieve best performance, don't modify the `Remarkable` instance on
 the fly.
-If you need several configurations - create multiple instances and
+If you need several configurations, create multiple instances and
 initialise each appropriately.

 Remarkable provides presets to quickly manage active syntax rules and options.